Here is a list of all the committees that will be represented in TIMEMUN.

 North Atlantic Treaty Organization (NATO)

 Domestic Terrorism: Domestic terror–terrorism carried out by local citizens, is of growing concern around the globe, and a security issue for NATO specifically.
-The issues range from online radicalization, to citizens who have gone abroad to join ISIS and other groups returning to home countries, to enemy states utilizing local actors to attack NATO members, to lone wolf attackers.
+The issues range from online radicalization to citizens who have gone abroad to join ISIS and other groups returning to home countries, to enemy states utilizing local actors to attack NATO members, to lone wolf attackers.
 The NATO committee will draft a strategy to respond to this pressing concern.

 US Senate

 Immigration Reform: Immigration has proven to be a divisive topic in US politics in recent years, with President Trump promising to build a wall with Mexico, and the state of Texas spending almost $150,000,000 to bus over 100,000 immigrants to other states.
-US immigration law hasn’t had a meaningful comprehensive change in nearly 40 years, and is long overdue for an update, but getting bipartisan support will not be easy.
+US immigration law hasn’t had a meaningful, comprehensive change in nearly 40 years and is long overdue for an update, but getting bipartisan support will not be easy.

 Foreign Aid: The US gives out more aid (70 billion dollars in 2023) than the GDP of half the world’s countries.
 This is an important foreign policy tool, but also a burden on US taxpayers.
-There are also ongoing debates about which regions, conflicts and issues to focus on with providing the aid.
-The Senate committee will discuss rules on how to allocate foreign aid, such as minimizing corruption or preventing weapons being used for human rights abuses, while creating a target budget for 2025’s foreign aid.
+There are also ongoing debates about which regions, conflicts, and issues to focus on with providing aid.
+The Senate committee will discuss rules on how to allocate foreign aid, such as minimizing corruption or preventing weapons from being used for human rights abuses, while creating a target budget for 2025’s foreign aid.

 Advanced (Delegates who want a more dynamic, challenging committee.
 Capped at 20 delegates.)